 At a glance: The Lucerne is a classic neighborhood hotel, only nicer.

 This Upper West Side hotel, a short walk from the American Museum of Natural History, is surprisingly large but doesn’t feel impersonal.
 The turn-of-the-previous-century exterior in carved pink stone and brick radiates visual warmth.
 While trendies may balk at the interior’s ultra-traditional look and vibe (velvet, fringe, oriental-style rugs), the place exudes comfort and calm.
-Staff members we encountered were friendly and helpful.
+Staff members are friendly and helpful.

 The large, high-ceilinged lobby, with a polished pink granite floor, outsize fabric sofas and a massive chandelier, is as gently retro – or timeless, depending on your tastes — as the James Taylor soundtrack I’ve heard on repeat visits.
-It’s usually filled with guests, including a smattering of Europeans, awaiting taxis or consulting guidebooks.
-But there’s always a spare sofa to plop on if you want to curl up with a newspaper or a Kindle and imagine you live in the ‘hood.
+It’s usually filled with guests, including a smattering of Europeans, waiting for Ubers or consulting guidebooks.
+But there’s always a spare sofa to plop on if you want to curl up with your phone or a Kindle and imagine you live in the ‘hood.

 Burnishing the package is the pocket-size fitness room and spa and Nice Matin, a bustling French bistro open from lunch to dinner.
 As the day unfolds, locals at the restaurant outnumber hotel guests, always a good sign.

-Rooms: Traditional.
-Though renovated top to bottom in 2008 — including fresh tile and tubs in the snug bathrooms — rooms have the classic, ultra traditional look that translates into hotel Victorian.
+Rooms: Though renovated top to bottom in 2008 — including fresh tile and tubs in the snug bathrooms — rooms have the classic, ultra traditional look that translates into hotel Victorian.
 Consider the elements: classic dark wall-mounted wood headboards adorned with gold, elaborate curtains with valances, alabaster ceiling sconces and leather desk chairs on wheels.
 Bedspreads have been banished in favor of brocade blanket covers that show off the snowy sheets, but with decorative pillows galore beds look dressed up, or fussy, depending on our sentiments.
 Queen-bed rooms are just about big enough for two and have a large closet that lights up automatically when you open the door.
 But unfortunately, queen rooms have no entry area.